-35-5 (1) PLAN A
+35-5(1)PLAN A

-- a) The City shall grant maternity leave to a female employee who has completed six months of service with the City and who submits an application in writing to her Department Head for a leave at least four weeks before the day specified by her in the application as the day on which she intends to commence such leave; and who provides her employer with a certificate from a duly qualified medical practitioner certifying that she is pregnant and specifying the estimated date of her delivery. - b) The maternity leave shall consist of a period, not exceeding 20 weeks if delivery occurs on or before the estimated date of delivery specified in the certificate mentioned above, or a period of 20 weeks plus an additional period equal to the period between the date of delivery specified in the certificate mentioned above and the actual date of delivery, if delivery occurs after the date mentioned in that certificate. - c) The maternity leave granted shall commence no earlier than 14 weeks preceding the estimated date of delivery and shall terminate no later than 20 weeks following the actual date of delivery. - Maternity leave under Plan A shall be considered as a leave of absence without pay. - e) The employee returning to work after maternity leave shall provide the City with at least two weeks of notice prior to the date of returning to work.
-Employees who are permanent or who have been full-time temporary for a period of not less than two years shall, on return from 20 weeks or less of maternity leave or combined maternity and parental leave of 52 weeks or less, be placed in the same position occupied prior to the start of the leave.
-Should that position be eliminated during the employee's absence, the employer shall notify the employee and the employee shall exercise her rights as though she had remained in the job.
+- a) The City shall grant maternity leave to a female employee who has completed six months of service with the City and who submits an application in writing to her Department Head for a leave at least four weeks before the day specified by her in the application as the day on which she intends to commence such leave; and who provides her employer with a certificate from a duly qualified medical practitioner certifying that she is pregnant and specifying the estimated date of her delivery. - b) The maternity leave shall consist of a period, not exceeding 20 weeks if delivery occurs on or before the estimated date of delivery specified in the certificate mentioned above, or a period of 20 weeks plus an additional period equal to the period between the date of delivery specified in the certificate mentioned above and the actual date of delivery, if delivery occurs after the date mentioned in that certificate. - c) The maternity leave granted shall commence no earlier than 17 weeks preceding the estimated date of delivery and shall terminate no later than 20 weeks following the actual date of delivery. - d) Maternity leave under Plan A shall be considered as a leave of absence without pay. - e) The City may, notwithstanding the above, vary the length of maternity leave upon proper certification by the attending physician.